kudobuilder/kudo.dev/content/docs/cli.md

 ### KUDO Init

 KUDO itself is a Kubernetes operator.
-As such it requires the installation of a CRD and the deployment of KUDO, in addition to the establishment of certain prerequisites like setting the namespace.
-All of this can be handled by the KUDO CLI (assuming that kubectl has been configured to the desired cluster.).
-This is accomplished with `kubectl kudo init`.
+As such it requires the installation of CRDs and the deployment of KUDO, in addition to the establishment of certain prerequisites like creating the namespace to install in.
+All of this can be handled by the KUDO CLI.
+To accomplish this, run `kubectl kudo init`.
 Some variations on this might include:

 * `kubectl kudo init --wait --wait-timeout 600` which will install CRDS, install KUDO and will wait up to 600 seconds for KUDO to be responsive.
 * `kubectl kudo init --dry-run --output=yaml > kudo-install.yaml` which will not install anything but will output YAML to a file which can be applied manually to the server.
 * `kubectl kudo init --version=0.5.0` which will install the `0.5.0` into the cluster using the image `kudobuilder/controller:v0.5.0`
-* `kubectl kudo init --kudo-image=mycompany/controller:v0.6.0` allowing for certified images or air-gapped alternative images to be installed.
+* `kubectl kudo init --kudo-image=mycompany/controller:v0.6.0` allowing for user certified images or air-gapped alternative images to be installed.
 * `kudoctl kudo init --client-only` which will not apply any changes to the cluster.
 It will setup the default KUDO home with repository options.